hentwistle/clean-up-nicely/README.md

   * Store users and roles
   * Store chores and household information
 * Web Services or APIs
-  * Google Charts or a similar Chart-based API to display data
+  * Google Visualization with Google Charts or a similar Chart-based API to display data
-* React (independent research topic)
+* Bootstrap (independent research topic)
 * Logging
   * Configurable logging using Log4J.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.
 * Site and database hosted on AWS